 The man behind The Grueling Truth - Where Legends Speak

 This fight was a largely anticipated fight at the time it took place, a lot of people thought of Liston as invincible until Ali dismantled him the year before.
 The fight became even bigger once Ali had announced that he had converted to the Muslim religion.
 The problem was the promoters had a hard time getting the fight approved by the bigger boxing commissions and had to put the fight in Lewiston, Maine.
 To call this a fight would be a huge stretch, Ali knocked out Liston with a single “punch” that most people didn’t see and to this day can’t find even on old films of the fight.
 A lot of people have claimed the fight was fixed and with Liston’s mob connections, I don’t think it’s out of the realm of possibility.

-3) Larry Holmes vs. Muhammad Ali: Holmes was a great champion in his prime, but he was still living in Ali’s shadow, Ali on the other hand was 38 and well past his prime.
+Holmes was a great champion in his prime, but he was still living in Ali’s shadow, Ali on the other hand was 38 and well past his prime.
 The magic that Ali had created when he was younger had people convinced he could pull off one more miracle.
 Unbeknownst to most, three months before the fight the Nevada State Boxing Commission had ordered Ali to undergo testing at the Mayo clinic to prove he was healthy enough to fight.
 The Mayo clinic report had these troubling results, 1) Ali had trouble touching his finger to his nose.
 2) He had trouble coordinating his speech.
 3) He couldn’t hop well on one foot.
-But, of course they still approved Ali to fight.
+But, of course, they still approved Ali to fight.
 In training it was reported that Ali was sluggish, Tim Witherspoon was a sparring partner in this camp and told me in an interview that he was told “Not to hit Ali in the head during sparring” and that “Ali was definitely sick”.
 Fight night would have been no surprise if people would have known these things.
 Instead fight night people watched in anticipation of another upset like Ali pulled off against Liston and Foreman.
-What they got was a young hungry champion easily beating on a sick old man, the fight was mercifully halted in the ten round, unfortunately it never should have taken place.
+What they got was a young hungry champion easily beating a sick old man, the fight was mercifully halted in the ten round, unfortunately, it never should have taken place.

 I know what you are going to say here, boxing is about hitting and not getting hit, and Mayweather is great at this.
-My problem is Leonard and Robinson where just as good at this if not better and not every one of there fights were sleep inducing.
+My problem is Leonard and Robinson were just as good at this if not better and not every one of their fights was sleep-inducing.
 Pacquiao bears responsibility here also, he never fought with any of the vigor he was known for in previous fights, maybe Mayweather is just that great.
-In my opinion what makes fighters great is the ability to close the show.
+In my opinion, what makes fighters great is the ability to close the show.
 Ray Leonard gained more respect by going toe to toe with Duran and almost winning than Mayweather has gained in his whole career.
 The fight last night was disappointing to me because I expected these guys to lay it on the line like the fighters I saw when I was young guys like Holmes, Ali, Leonard, Duran, Hearns, Hagler, Frazier to name a few.
-The last few rounds Pacquiao fought like he thought he had the fight one, he obviously didn’t.
+In the last few rounds Pacquiao fought like he thought he had the fight won, he obviously didn’t.
 In what was supposed to be the fight of the century all we got was one guy chasing another for 12 rounds, and not one memorable moment the entire fight.